Services recommended by Preditors

 on a sheet of paper where a manuscript editor can make markings and notations.
 If

 a potential manuscript editor doesn't require a format that maximizes white space,

 perhaps he/she doesn't intend to make many notations anyway.
 I have my

 client in mind when I require a specific format because I want to have

-space available for markings without squeezing my markings and comments
+space available without squeezing my markings and comments

 into a restrictive space, plus I don't want my client to suffer eye strain